HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/ReplacePortalLDAP.md

-# How to replace an LDAP in HCL DX
+# How to Replace an LDAP in HCL DX

 ## Applies to